Close Menu

 The presence of existing odors from previous incidents might complicate things further.
 These lingering scents can mix with new smoke odors and significantly prolong the overall cleaning timeline.

-The Role of Ventilation and Airflow in Clearing Smoke
+The Role of Ventilation and Airflow in Clearing Smokehow long does it take for smoke to clear out of a house

 Ventilation plays a crucial role in clearing smoke from your home.
 When a fire occurs, harmful smoke particles linger in the air and can settle on surfaces.